-A pioneering effort produced by various board of scholars which is now an ultimate and most authoritative source of reference related to the epic.
-Inclusive of Harivamsha (in later years), this is now a final destination for various scholars, authors and researchers related to scripture.
+A pioneering effort produced by the various board of scholars which is now an ultimate and most authoritative source of reference related to the epic.
+Inclusive of Harivamsha (in later years), this is now a final destination for various scholars, authors, and researchers related to scripture.
 As an endeavor of Bhandarkar Oriental Research Institute (BORI), saying this a Mother Edition will not be an overstatement.
-This particular edition includes everything that has been found in the manuscripts and vintage writings but hearsays don’t finds any space (for e.g. Draupadi being disrobed after the game of dice and Krishna playing savior finds no mention).
-Hence, critical edition is deprived of few interpolations which got added over the centuries as its feature.
+This particular edition includes everything that has been found in the manuscripts and vintage writings but hearsays don’t find any space (for e.g. Draupadi being disrobed after the game of dice and Krishna playing savior finds no mention).
+Hence, the critical edition is deprived of few interpolations which got added over the centuries as its feature.
 But, it is indeed attributed as a master edition from where many modern retelling and transcreation draws it umbilical cord with.

 Full text can be accessed here